movebit/move/language/move-analyzer/doc/design.md

 ### Build in semantic analyzer
-move-analyzer has build in semantic analyzer.It's can infer variable's type.
+sui-ove-analyzer has build in semantic analyzer.It's can infer variable's type.
 Know about variables in current scope,etc.